ethereum-optimism/optimism/specs/challenger.md

 and ensuring the correctness of all finalized claims on the data availability layer.

-The Challenger agent is intended to be ran as a permissionless service by participants of the network alongside an [rollup-node](./rollup-node.md).
+The Challenger agent is intended to be ran as a permissionless service by participants of the network alongside a [rollup-node](./rollup-node.md).
 Challenger agents will be rewarded in the form of the bond attached to the claims they disprove.

 ## Terminology